Data Quality Metric Library

 |

-The percentage of the total surface water channel length entered to RAMM during the three year period to the end of the reported financial year.
+The percentage of the total "in use" surface water channel (channel) length entered to RAMM during the three year period to the end of the reported financial year.

 Metric Purpose

-Confirm that surface water channel asset data is being maintained as new surface water channels are constructed/vested, and others are renewed.
+Confirm that surface water channel (channel) asset data is being added as new surface water channels (channels) are constructed/vested, and others are renewed.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor updating of data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Importance level changed to Low.